AnshJindal21/Text-Editor/README.md

 # Text-Editor
-Created A text editor in c++ using stack data structure which can perform operations like inserting a line ,deleting ,undoing ur previous operation and other manipulations of text.
+Created A text editor in c++ using stack and linked list data structures which can perform operations like inserting a line ,deleting ,undoing ur previous operation and other manipulations of text.